-There is no question marriage is on the decline and some believe it really doesn’t matter anymore.
-However, some compelling findings indicate it might matter more than you think, especially when it comes to a child’s well-being.
+Marriage is declining, and some believe it really doesn’t matter anymore.
+However, some compelling findings indicate it might matter more than you think, especially for a child’s well-being.

-Wendy Manning, director of the Center for Family and Demographic Research at Bowling Green State University, states that family instability is the consistent and negative implication for child health in both cohabiting and married parent families.
+Wendy Manning, director of the Center for Family and Demographic Research at Bowling Green State University, says family instability is a consistent and negative implication for child health in both cohabiting and married-parent families.

-A study on child well-being and family structure released by the Centers for Disease Control in 2010 showed that children growing up in homes with their two married parents did better in every category.
+Moreover, a 2010 CDC study on child well-being and family structure shows that children from homes with married parents did better in every category.

-Children ages 12-17 living with cohabiting parents compared to married parents are:
+Children ages 12-17 living with cohabiting parents instead of married parents are:

 Economic indicators show that 21 percent of children with cohabiting parents live below the poverty line.
 Only one in 10 children with married parents lives in poverty.

-Many young people do not want the type of marriage they saw their parents have, nor do they have the confidence that they could actually do marriage well.
-Still others say there are no marriageable men.
-Still others see no benefit in a “formal” arrangement like marriage for themselves and for their children.
-Some women say there are no marriageable men.
+For starters, many young people don’t want the kind of marriage their parents had, nor are they confident that they can actually do marriage well.
+Others say there are no marriageable men or women.
+Some see no benefit in a “formal” arrangement for themselves and their children.

-There is plenty of research indicating that healthy marriage positively impacts children and society.
-There is also evidence that, in spite of people growing up in homes where they witnessed unhealthy marriages, experienced divorce and perhaps had other adverse childhood experiences, they can heal from the past and go on to have healthy relationships and even healthy marriage.
+Plenty of research indicates that healthy marriage positively impacts children and society.
+And despite growing up with examples of unhealthy marriages, divorce or other adverse childhood experiences, it’s possible to heal from the past and have healthy relationships and even healthy marriages.

-The social, economic, health and emotional benefits of marriage extend to everyone, but are especially crucial for children.
+But the research is clear.
+The social, economic, health, and emotional benefits of marriage extend to everyone but are especially crucial for children.